JHUCCB/PuertoRicanGenome/README.md

 `A reference-quality, fully annotated genome from a Puerto Rican individual`, unpublished

-The sequence for the version 3.0 is available at:
+The FASTA sequence and VCF variants for the version 3.0 is available at:

-* ftp://ftp.ccb.jhu.edu/pub/data/Homo_sapiens/PR1/v3.0/Assembly/PR1.fa.gz
+* ftp://ftp.ccb.jhu.edu/pub/data/Homo_sapiens/PR1/v3.0/Assembly/

 # Version 3.0